Melatonin Timing Calculator

 What dose of melatonin should I take?

-0.5mg is the evidence-backed dose for circadian effects.
-Most commercial melatonin products (3–10mg) are 6–20 times higher than needed.
-Brzezinski et al. (2005) showed that 0.5mg was as effective as 3mg for shifting the circadian clock in phase advance protocols.
+That's a decision for you and your healthcare provider; this calculator doesn't give dosing advice.
+What the research shows: 0.5mg is the dose used in most circadian phase-shift studies.
+Brzezinski et al. (2005) found 0.5mg as effective as 3mg for shifting the circadian clock in phase advance protocols, while most commercial products (3–10mg) are 6–20 times higher than the studied dose.
 High doses cause a large immediate spike that clears quickly, while low doses provide a more physiological profile.
-Start at 0.5mg, you can always increase, but you can't undo the overshoot.

 Does melatonin make you sleep?